 Research Governance Framework

 The Research Governance Framework is linked to the Clinical Governance Framework, in particular through the principle of ‘Relevant services and resources through research support and development’.
-The AONSW Research Management Framework includes grant guidelines to establish a comprehensive understanding of the proposed research context, allocation, priorities and expected research conduct, along with templates for research grant applications, agreements and protocols.
+The ANSW Research Management Framework includes grant guidelines to establish a comprehensive understanding of the proposed research context, allocation, priorities and expected research conduct, along with templates for research grant applications, agreements and protocols.

-The organisation identified the need for a research framework during strategic planning in 2017, to ensure the robust management of research to be funded where possible through significant AONSW operational surpluses.
+The organisation identified the need for a research framework during strategic planning in 2017, to ensure the robust management of research to be funded where possible through significant ANSW operational surpluses.
 The Research Management Framework provides clarity regarding eligibility, funding application guidelines, along with transparency in the reporting of research and finances.
-The framework supports clinical, social and quality improvement projects, ensuring that each align with clinical governance principles, strategic goals and also AONSW vision.
+The framework supports clinical, social and quality improvement projects, ensuring that each align with clinical governance principles, strategic goals and also ANSW vision.
 Governance components ensure compliance with the Australian Code for the Responsible Conduct of Research, conflict of interest and ethics requirements.